 The High level procedure for each requirement is given here.
 These all fall within the basic functional test.
+The log files given as example are from the NENG test in 2016 and may very with DAPHNE log files.
 Details as to the pass/fail criteria and verification methods are given.

 Requirement:

-NENG-OPS-001 automated data delivery.
+DAPHNE-OPS-001 automated data delivery.

 PASS/FAIL criteria: